eliranmal/git-flux/roadmap.md

 # future plans

 - todo:
-   - integrate hub for pull-requests
+   - integrate hub for pull-requests with proper base (not master)
-   - prompt for creating new integration branch on init
+   - ~~prompt for creating new integration branch on init~~
    - ~~create 'gitflux-config' wrapper~~
    - consider delegating `sync` operations all the way up the bases tree
-   - redirect builtin commands stderr to an `error.log` file
+   - redirect builtin commands stderr/stdout to a `*.log` file
    - introduce 'epic' level, capable of aggregating teams *or* features
    - ~~allow overriding the base branch in the 'feature' subcommand~~
    - ~~generalize prompting in the terminal to encapsulate all that